-Java 11 and later do not need the com.google.errorprone.javac dependency.
+Java 11 and later do not need the com.google.errorprone: javac dependency.
 If you will never use Java 8, you can omit it.
+The need for the com.google.errorprone: javac artifact when running under JDK 8 is explained in Section 37.6.1.